TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 - top_out1

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics

 From the World Outliner, click on edit blueprint to access to the blueprint.
-It showcase how to read / write all parameter types and should be self explanatory.
+It showcases how to read / write all parameter types and should be self explanatory.

 ## 04 SimpleBlendCubeTexture

 Tox path and name: `Content\TDToxFiles\UESample04_SimpleBlendCubeTexture.tox`

-This example showcase the use of multiple TOP inputs and some simple TOP compositing (blend) between a TOP A and a TOP B. Use the Blend parameter to modify the blend factor.
+This example showcases the use of multiple TOP inputs and some simple TOP compositing between a TOP A and a TOP B. Use the Blend parameter to modify the blend factor.

 ![TOX](ReadmePictures/04_SimpleBlendCubeTexture_01.png?raw=true "SimpleBlendCubeTexture .tox content.")